CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 <li>
 What is the shortest period (faster clock frequency) where the FIR still functions correctly (i.e. meets timing)?

-> **Note:** Instead of closing and reopening DVE each period change, simple reloading the waveform database.
+> **Note:** Instead of closing and reopening GTKWave each period change, simple reloading the waveform database.
 Click "File", the "Reload Databases" to show the new waveforms after each simulation run.
 </li>

 <li>